-MM and MDiv students have an option of selecting a ministry concentration from three areas or remain in the interdisciplinary track that gives them the flexibility of exploring multiple areas of study.
-In addition to 6 credit hours of ministry core, MM and MDiv students will be able to customize 8 credit hours with one of the three concentrations with respect to their interest.
-MA(BS) students will take 6 credit hours of any ministry skills courses in addition to the required ministry courses.
+MM and MDiv students have an option of selecting a ministry concentration from several areas or remain in the interdisciplinary track that gives them the flexibility of exploring multiple areas of study.
+In addition to 8 credit hours of ministry core, MM and MDiv students will be able to customize 8 credit hours with one of the concentrations with respect to their interest.
 While the core courses lay the foundation for a multifaceted ministry, the concentration courses address the students' need for ministry skills unique to the students' concentration.
-Students who are interested in one of the following three concentrations should consult their Academic Advisor to determine their concentration and to map out the courses accordingly.
+Students who are interested in one of the following concentrations should consult their Academic Advisor to determine their concentration and to map out the courses accordingly.
 The determination of concentration will vary based on students' academic record, background and interests.